• Skip to primary navigation

 Can I make Thai garlic shrimp in advance?

-Thai garlic shrimp can be made up to 4 days in advance and stored in an airtight container in the fridge.
-To reheat, microwave or in a pan on the stovetop on medium heat.
+Thai garlic shrimp can be made up to 2 days in advance and stored in an airtight container in the fridge.
+To enjoy, reheat in the microwave or on the stovetop until heated through.

-The coated shrimp may be air fried.
-To air fry the shrimp: lightly spray the air fryer basket with vegetable oil or cooking spray.
-Then place the coated shrimp into the basket in a single layer without overlap.
-Lightly spray oil over the shrimp.
-Air fry at 400 F for 5-6 minutes, giving the basket a shake halfway.
+The shrimp can be cooked in the air fryer.
+To air fry the coated shrimp: evenly spray the air fryer basket with vegetable oil or cooking spray.
+Then place the shrimp into the basket in a single layer, without overlap.
+Evenly spray more oil over the shrimp.
+Air fry at 400 F for 5-6 minutes or until cooked and crispy, giving the basket a shake halfway.

 • Bang Bang Shrimp